tiagofrepereira2012/xbob.spkrec/README.rst

 Command line options
 --------------------
-Additionally to the required command line options discussed above, there are several options to modify the behavior of the `xbob.speaker_recognition`_ experiments.
+Additionally to the required command line options discussed above, there are several options to modify the behavior of the `xbob.spkrec`_ experiments.
 One set of command line options change the directory structure of the output:

 * ``--temp-directory``: Base directory where to write temporary files into (the default is */idiap/temp/$USER/<DATABASE>* when using the grid or */scratch/$USER/<DATABASE>* when executing jobs locally)